38degrees/experian_consumer_view/README.md

 ### Providing a token cache

 If you are using this code in a multi-server / cloud-based setup, then it is recommended that you override the default in-memory token cache.
+A distributed cache, eg. Redis, is recommended.

 Using the in-memory token cache in such environments may lead to multiple servers logging into the ConsumerView API with the same credentials, invalidating the others' API tokens.

-A distributed cache, eg. Redis, is recommended for this.

 You may override the default by initializing the `Client` with the `token_cache` option.
 This must be an `ActiveSupport::Cache` object.

 For example, in a Rails app, if the default Rails cache has already been configured to use a distributed cache like Redis, you may use:

 ```ruby
 client = ExperianConsumerView::Client.new(